Rei-SwitchBot/faq/en-us/Others.md

 Others appliances could not be controlled by voice command.
 Simply use the scene feature on SwitchBot APP or IFTTT app.

-*If you have any questions or concerns about our devices, please kindly send feedback via the SwitchBot App.
-We will check it as soon as possible.

 ---
 ### Commands for controlling SwitchBot products with Alexa